Tag Archives: RU

 Assessment

-In the assessment of the candidates, consideration will be given to
+In the assessment regarding employment, consideration will be given to;

 Questions